Skip To Content

 Audit User Permission

 Apply the principle of least privilege.
 Users should have only the access necessary to do their jobs.
-This minimizes the risk of accidental or intentional data breaches.
+Audit user accounts, remove inactive users, and enforce MFA across all systems, especially remote access.

 Review IT Security Policies

-Confirm your security policies are current, compliant with regulations, and aligned with best practices.
-Regular reviews help you find and fix vulnerabilities and ensure that your security measures are strong.
+Ensure security policies are current, compliant with regulations, and aligned with best practices.
+Regular reviews help find and fix vulnerabilities and ensure security measures are strong.

 Test Backups and Recovery Plans